santileortiz/keyboard_layout/README.md

 This file contains some ideas I've had lately about how to improve internationalization of input methods on elementary OS (mainly keyboard input).
+At first I wanted to write a blueprint but I think there is a lot to be discussed before proposing what to actually do, so I will write down all my ideas here and hopefully from this and some feedback we can get a blueprint we can work on.

+This is a very long text but at least for now is what I think I need to explain my reasoning hopefully this will be summarized in a more readable way later, but you can always skip to the end where I tried to summarize everything in some bullet points.

 The problem
 -----------

-There are a LOT of different types of keyboard devices, and it's very hard to guess which one the user has, but at least this layer has been aliviated greatly by the fact that almost all of modern keyboards use USB snd also that the kernel handles the translation of keypresses to keycodes and provides it to us through evdev.
-But even if we can decode keyboards relativeley esasily, there is also the problem of which language the user _wants_ to type on their PC, this we cannot guess from basically anywhere but the user's locale configuration, and still people who don't usually type in english will most likely want to type not just in another language but several of them; this happens for several reasons, for example applications with a lot of shortcuts may be designed better for us layouts, but typing some characters is impossible
+There are a LOT of different types of keyboard devices, and it's very hard to guess which one the user has, but at least this layer has been alleviated greatly by the fact that almost all of modern keyboards use USB and also that the kernel handles the translation of key presses to keycodes and provides it to us through evdev.
+But even if we can decode keyboards relatively easily, there is also the problem of which language the user _wants_ to type on their PC, this we cannot guess from basically anywhere but the user's locale configuration, and still people who don't usually type in English will most likely want to type not just in another language but several of them; this happens for several reasons, for example applications with a lot of shortcuts may be designed better for us layouts, but typing some characters is impossible